Our Story

 Max McQuillan – Founder

-Max McQuillan brings an analytical and sustainability perspective to the team.
-A closeted designer who might have become an architect if his father weren't one, Max pursued science instead and worked as a soil scientist and ecologist in a previous life.
-Now finishing a PhD in Landscape Architecture, he designs biodiverse urban landscapes when he is not ensuring our wares meet the highest standards as our chief coffee cup tester.
+Max brings an analytical eye and a deep appreciation for the natural world to Morph & Mould.
+A closeted designer who might have become an architect if his father weren't one, he pursued science instead and spent a previous life as a soil scientist and ecologist.
+Now a freshly minted PhD in Landscape Architecture, he designs biodiverse urban landscapes when he isn't fulfilling his most important role: chief coffee cup tester.
+Every new design gets put through its paces before Deanna commits to a mould.
+He takes this very seriously.

 -